-This report sets out our draft findings and recommendations, discusses the supporting analysis, and seeks comment from all interested stakeholders.
+This report sets out our findings and recommendations, and discusses the supporting analysis, as well as any comments from stakeholders who submitted to our review.

-1 An independent reviewer (Dench McClean Carlson) is reviewing the Inter-governmental Agreement for an Electronic Conveyancing National Law, focusing on governance and regulatory matters, including competition.
-The NSW Government has also established working groups with an independent chair to develop proposals for interoperability solutions that could be applied at a national level.
+^a An independent reviewer (Dench McClean Carlson) is reviewing the Intergovernmental Agreement for an Electronic Conveyancing National Law, focusing on governance and regulatory matters, including competition.
+The NSW Government also established working groups with an independent chair to develop proposals for interoperability solutions that could be applied at a national level.
+The ACCC is undertaking work on competition and market structure for ELNOs.